 But wait, there’s more!
 Fado music and street art create a beguiling mix of traditional and modern culture that’ll keep you entertained during your trip too.
 There are even day trips from Lisbon, including to colourful Sintra — packed with medieval marvels — or you could hop across the Rio Tejo to the suburb of Cacilhas for fantastic seafood and riverside views.

 With all this and more to explore, the cost of a trip to Lisbon can easily start to add up.
-But here are some ways to stick to that budget:
+But here are some ways to stick to that budget when exploring the top things to do in Lisbon:

 - Experience the city from a miradouro.
 Lisbon boasts seven hills, each with an array of miradouros (viewpoints) where you can see various vistas of the city for absolutely no charge at all.
 Try Portas do Sol, Sao Pedro de Alcantara, and explore around to find some hidden ones.